 Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

-Despite that, some may still have the idea that tax-free cash is under threat - and may even consider withdrawing theirs on the back of that assumption.
-There can be good reasons for taking tax-fee cash, of course, but there can also be dangers in doing so if you haven’t factored in all considerations.
+Such speculation could lead some people to consider withdrawing theirs on the back of that assumption.
+There can be good reasons for taking tax-free cash, of course, but there can also be dangers in doing so if you haven’t factored in all considerations.

-Below are eight questions to ask yourself before you take take-free cash from your pension.
-For the full rules on taking tax-free cash. we have a comprehensive guide on taking withdrawals from your pension here.
+Below are eight questions to ask yourself before you take tax-free cash from your pension.
+For the full rules on taking tax-free cash, we have a comprehensive guide on taking withdrawals from your pension here.

 1. What will you do with the money?